deeplearning4j/deeplearning4j/customdatasets.md

                      DataSet myData = fetcher.next();

 This returns the dataset for neural network consumption.
 The call to fetch tells the fetcher to get the next n examples from your input source.

 Following that, we can extend something called a [BaseDataFetcher](../doc/org/deeplearning4j/datasets/fetchers/BaseDataFetcher.html) .

- This provides a few baseline methods for converting say: output labels to an output matrix, This also includes baseline methods

- to think about when fetching data from an input source.
+This provides a few baseline methods for converting say: output labels to an output matrix, This also includes baseline methods to think about when fetching data from an input source.

 Below is how to input different kinds of data in to a neural network.

- Images:
+### images

 With images, you will typically transform load the image.
 This can be done with an  [ImageVectorizer](../doc/org/deeplearning4j/datasets/vectorizer/ImageVectorizer.html) .
 An ImageVectorizer loads in the image from a file and takes the image and transforms its pixels based on the RGB spectrum.

 One thing of note is that the ImageVectorizer takes in a label number.
 Typically what you will want to do is have a set of images in a folder.

 The folder of the image will be the label.

 Say you were doing digits with mnist, a dataset might be:

                          parentdir/
                            1/